Kausthub8/Kausthub8/README.md

 ---

 ## 🎓 Chapter 2: The Georgia State Chronicles
-Fast forward to today—where I'm on a quest for knowledge at Georgia State University, pursuing a Master's in Computer Science.
+Fast forward to today where I'm on a quest for knowledge at Georgia State University, pursuing a Master's in Computer Science.
 With a stellar GPA of 3.9/4.0, I'm navigating through the realms of Data Science, Big Data Programming, NLP, and more.
 As a Research Assistant at the Evidence Based Cybersecurity Lab [EBCS], I'm not just studying; I'm actively contributing to the magic!

 ---